Stopping to enjoy the view of Graves Park on a superb day to be out riding. March 24 2022 but more like Summer. Photo courtesy of Michael S.

-Try to avoid passing motorists on the inside at junctions.
+Avoid passing motorists on the inside at junctions

 When approaching horses especially from behind, please give prior warning such as ” is it OK to come through?”

 Do NOT ring your bell, horses do not like bells!

-Recommend a size not exceeding 15 riders: should that be exceeded then 2 groups should form with at least 1 minute gap between.
-This helps facilitate vehicular overtaking and maintain flow.
-Some clubs group out in 5’s on busy roads leaving 50 yards between groups for vehicles to pass.
+Do consider the group size when out riding and split into smaller groups if you feel that is best for the conditions – this helps facilitate vehicular overtaking and maintains flow.
+Some clubs group out in 5’s or 6’s on busy roads leaving 50 yards between groups for vehicles to pass.

 By following correct Etiquette we will not be providing ammunition to the anti-